Skip to content

 Also like Add-PodeRoute there is a $SignalEvent object that you can use, which contains the client's message data, the raw Request/Response objects, etc.

-Add-PodeSignalRoute -Path '/messages' -ScriptBlock {
+Add-PodeRoute -Method Get -Path '/date' -ScriptBlock {

 }